aorestr/alpargatify/telegram-bot/README.md

 Chat with your bot to explore your library:
 - `/search <query>` - Search for albums by artist or title (up to 50 results)
 - `/random` - Get a random album suggestion with cover art
+- `/nowplaying` - Real-time playback for the authenticated bot user (Subsonic API limitation)
+- `/genres` - Browse genres and get 50 random albums
 - `/stats` - View library statistics (albums, artists, songs)
 - `/help` - Display available commands

 ### Key Technical Features
 - **Group Authorization**: Bot only responds to commands from the authorized group chat - no individual user management needed
-- **Incremental Sync**: Efficiently caches your library and only fetches new metadata, reducing API load
+- **Incremental Sync**: Efficiently caches your library and only fetches new metadata.
+- **Smart Optimization**: Skips library sync if Navidrome's scan status (count/last scan) hasn't changed.
+- **Folder Filtering**: Automatically detects your "Music Library" to filter suggestions.
 - **Rich Formatting**: Beautiful messages with emojis, years, and multiple genres
 - **Cover Art**: Album covers sent with random suggestions
 - **Alpine-Based**: Optimized Docker image (~105MB) using multi-stage builds